Shendruk-Lab/MicrobialClinostatSimulation/README.md

 See `test_config.txt` for an example.

-The initial conditions file contains the organism parameters; mass
+The initial conditions file contains the organism parameters, taking `Object_initial_conditions/Ecoli.txt` as an example:

 ## Output